-Platinum-based regimens provide clinically meaningful benefit for a majority of patients in the first instance; however, among those who initially respond, approximately 80% have recurrent disease within two years of completing treatment.
+Platinum-based regimens provide clinically meaningful benefit for a majority of patients in the first instance; however, among those who initially respond, it has been estimated that approximately 70-80% have recurrent disease within two years of completing treatment.
 The standard of care for PROC is single-agent nonplatinum chemotherapy (e.g., topotecan, gemcitabine, liposomal doxorubicin, oral etoposide, docetaxel or paclitaxel).